Dcvlt/portfolio/readme.md

-# list app
+# Portfolio

 ## About / Synopsis

-- Technical evaluation under the guise of a list app
+- Simple portfolio with informations about my career.

 - Client uses reactJS, Context API & scss.
 - Api is running on Node.js with express.